-With a comprehensive 600-point pre-purchase inspection from Auto P. I. Used Car Inspections, you'll know the exact condition of the vehicle.
+With a comprehensive 600-point (click for list) pre-purchase inspection from Auto P. I. Used Car Inspections, you'll know the exact condition of the vehicle.
 Once you know the exact condition of the vehicle can you determine its true value.

 Auto P. I. Used Car Inspections is a mobile service company that performs a comprehensive professional unbiased inspection before a used car is purchased.
 Today's automobiles contain complex mechanical, electrical, and frame systems.
 It takes a highly trained professional to accurately determine existing and potential problems.
 If not discovered, these problems can cost the buyer hundreds, even thousands, of dollars to repair after the vehicle is purchased

 Auto P. I. will travel to a used car lot, individual seller's home, or where ever the vehicle is located.
 Our vans are fully equipped with all the necessary inspection and diagnostic equipment, computer testing equipment, and hydraulic lifts to get under the vehicle.

 All of Auto P. I. Inspectors are highly trained ASE Certified Master Technicians with years of experience on both foreign and domestic vehicles.
 In addition, our Inspectors are Body and Frame specialists to determine previous accident damage and the quality of all repairs.
 It takes this combined knowledge to perform our comprehensive, 600-point, mechanical, electrical, body and frame inspection.
 Our Inspectors are qualified to inspect and evaluate every system and component of the vehicle.

 The Auto P. I. 600-point inspection includes the entire drive train, which is the engine, transmission, differential or front wheel drive unit.
 We also inspect the brakes, suspension and steering system, exhaust system, cooling system, A/C system, the battery and electrical systems, all the electrical accessories, and a computer check of the on-board diagnostic system.